edisedis777/offering/README.md

 * Audio: Temple Music by DSTechnician from Pixabay, Burn Music by u_cppl7ah986 from Pixabay.

 ### License
-This project is open-source and available under the MIT License.
+Distributed under the GNU Affero General Public License v3.0 License.
+See `LICENSE` for more information.

 <div align="right">